filipesabella/vscode-live-p5/README.md

 ### Where do my `console.log`s and runtime errors go?

-Because of how the preview panel works in vscode, prints and runtime errors get printed to the developer console.
+Because of how the preview panel works in vscode, prints and runtime errors get printed to the developer console (menu _Help > Toggle Developer Tools_).

 The original extension by pixelkind does a workaround for print statements, but there's no way around the runtime errors.
 Because of this I decided to remove the workaround completely and now it is necessary to have the developer console open when working with this extension.